Our services

 Medical Expenses

-Workers’ compensation insurance covers medical expenses related to the treatment and recovery of an injured employee.
-This includes doctor visits, hospital stays, surgery, prescription medications, and other medical services deemed necessary by a healthcare provider.
+This includes doctor visits, hospital stays, surgery, prescription medications, and other medical services.

 Disability Benefits